What is Amazon Prime Day?

 3. Keep sales active after Prime Day ends

 Attract late shoppers who missed Prime Day by keeping your sales live past Amazon’s cut off.
-You may have noticed that Walmart’s deals are set to run until the 17th – after Prime Day ends.
+You may have noticed that Walmart’s deals are set to run even after Prime Day ends.

 4. Use influencers

-31% of consumers in Bazaarvoice’s survey say they shop at other brands because they have physical stores nearby.
-Besides being a great location to make returns, the physical store is a huge part of building great customer experiences.
+31% of consumers in Bazaarvoice’s survey say they shop at other businesses (besides Amazon) because they have physical stores nearby.
+Physical stores are key for shoppers who value curbside pickup, or who may need to make a return.

 These factors have become increasingly popular as the pandemic continues, and contactless pickup is praised for its convenience, safety, and speed.